 Full and short nameof the extension

-Content_script– this field will help us survive behind the enemy line.
+Content_script– This field will help us survive behind enemy lines.
 This field has the values of where and when the script will run.
-We can define where our extension will work by adding matches key, that its value is a regex expression of URL, which will tell the browser on which web pages to run our code.
+We can define where our extension will work by adding a matches key.
+Its value is a regex expression of URL, which will tell the browser on which web pages to run our code.

-Icons- will describe the icons we will use in the extension.
+Icons– We will describe the icons we will use in the extension.

-the checkbox developer mode to enable loading the unpacked files from its' folder location.
+chrome://extensions/First, click on the “checkbox developer mode” to enable loading the unpacked files from their folder location.

 How will we upload it?

-After completing all the extension functionalities and testing it locally we want to spread out
+After completing all the extension functionalities and testing them locally, we want to spread out our great extension.